-She also says to talk with your local extension service or well-established gardening center people.
-They will know what locally can grow and thrive better in shady areas.
-Reese also emphasizes that it’s fine to place flowerpots amid a shady garden to add a focal point.
+She also says to talk with your local Extension service or well-established gardening center.
+They will know what can grow locally and thrive better in shady areas.

-Using shade plants that contribute texture, form and foliage color can add to that curb appeal in shady spots, according to the Mississippi State University Extension Service.
+Use shade plants that contribute texture, form, and foliage color: These can add to curb appeal in shady spots, according to the Mississippi State University Extension Service.
 In dense shade areas, plant only those items tolerant of continuous low-light conditions.
-If you have a light-shade or half-shade area, it can grow a bigger range of flowering plants.
+A light- or part-shade area can grow a bigger range of flowering plants.

-“I preach that you shouldn’t go by the ‘right plant, right place’ mantra,” Reese explains.
+You may find that your choice isn’t always the right one: “I preach that you shouldn’t go by the ‘right plant, right place’ mantra,” Reese explains.
 “It’s not about getting it perfect.
 Change it up from time to time.
-If something doesn’t bloom or it got bigger than it was supposed to, that’s OK.
+If something doesn’t bloom or it gets bigger than it was supposed to, that’s OK.
 It’s a garden.
 Do something different next time.”